-Once you celebrate the opening of your new business, be sure to stay current on your taxes, licenses and other compliance requirements.
+Once you celebrate your new business’s opening, stay current on your taxes, licenses, and other compliance requirements.
 You also need to track your restocking needs and research new locations for future expansion.

 - Low startup costs.
 Compared to many other business startup ideas, a vending machine business is relatively inexpensive to start.
 New machines can cost between $2,000 and $10,000 to purchase outright, with no office or retail space to rent and low stock levels to maintain.

 - Simple to scale.
 Increasing the size of your business is as straightforward as adding machines and locations.
 But you don’t need to do that until you’re ready, and you can add one or two machines at a time to limit your risk.

 - Low ongoing expenses.
 You may be able to restock and maintain the machines yourself for a while and only hire as needed when you add machines and locations.